whitehaven/Spherodidact/README.md

 - [ ] draw a few different shapes
 - [ ] draw a few shapes that have multicolored blending effects
 - [ ] move the shapes both linearly and rotationally
+- [ ] show color-changing animation effects wholly and on multicolored blending shapes

 ### pymunk integration phase:
 - [ ] draw a bunch of physicsified circles, squares, and triangles